F. A. Q. on Teacher Training Courses & Providers

 To be registered, the course must be submitted for scrutiny and approval, or it can be purchased from another RTO in the Yoga industry who has met the critea for approval of their course/s.

-If you love your yoga, you will appreciate what a dis-service it is to our industry and profession when qualifications offered (dishonestly) slip under the radar as a fitness, martial arts, dance, massage or even an Ayurvedic qualification, even though we fully acknowledge that such qualifications could be compatible and complimentary to the yoga teacher.
+Yoga, on the other hand, is a completely different ball game.
+Shanti Gowans has written the Yoga courses that have been accredited by the government.
+If you love your yoga, you will appreciate what a dis-service it is to our industry and profession when vocational "Yoga" qualifications are offered opportunistically, and dishonestly slip under the radar as fitness, martial arts, dance, massage or even Ayurveda, whilst fully acknowledging that some of these activities could be of interest and complimentary to yoga.

 Certificate IV in Yoga for Life (Accredited Code: 10553NAT)